SPARQL

 Query Design

-- Keep queries simple and focused
+- Keep queries focused and small; compose via subqueries

-- Use appropriate prefixes
+- Use canonical prefixes and IRIs

 Validation

-- Validate data with SHACL
+- Validate data with SHACL (W3C Recommendation) or ShEx

 Tools and Frameworks

-- Apache Jena
+- Apache Jena / Fuseki

-- RDFLib
+- RDFLib (Python)

 - Stardog